Image credit: Salomon

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Salomon “It's a Start”.
 These are a few factors influencing its score:

-• There’s no evidence it’s taking actions to protect biodiversity in its supply chain.
+• There’s no evidence it’s set a target to manage water use in its supply chain.

 • It’s set a science based target to reduce greenhouse gas emissions in both its direct operations and supply chain but there’s no evidence it is on track.